Anze Kopitar has 3 points, Kings beat St. Louis 6-3

 LEAVE IT TO THE CAPTAIN

 Kopitar’s three-point night gives him a point in four straight games.
 He has one goal and seven assists in that timeframe.
+Kopitar is tied with Toronto’s Mitch Marner for the NHL scoring lead with 10 points.

+“Kopi is so consistent with the things that he does,” McLellan said.
+“I think there are some great offensive players that cheat to get their offense and as a result it hurts the team.
+That’s never the way Kopi has played.”

 UP NEXT

-Kings: At Minnesota Tuesday night.
+Kings: At Minnesota on Tuesday night.

-Blues: Open a four-game road trip at Vegas Tuesday night.
+Blues: Open a four-game road trip at Vegas on Tuesday night.

 More AP NHL coverage: https://apnews.com/hub/NHL